bharathkumar281/weather-app/README.md

 # React Weather App !

+This Responsive Web Application can fetch weather from your current location as well as any other location!
-This Responsive Application uses [OpenWeatherMap API](https://openweathermap.org/api) to fetch weather information and [Chart js](https://www.chartjs.org) to display Charts
+It uses [OpenWeatherMap API](https://openweathermap.org/api) to fetch weather information and [Chart js](https://www.chartjs.org) to display Charts.<br>
+This Application is published on [weather-app](https://bharathkumar281.github.io/weather-app)

 ## Available Scripts